JakeDavisCodes/mystitron/devLog.md

 Very likely this project may be put on pause.

 ### Day 26
-No progress day spent with SO
+No progress, day spent with SO

+### Day 27
+At work right now.
+Going to do applications.
+Scheduled time to meet with client on firday.